Twelve Core Challenges and Fifty Rapid Responses

 Response

-Under the current framework, the British Secretary of State exercises discretionary authority to determine when a border poll is called.
-While the principle of consent is recognised, the absence of defined evidentiary thresholds, independent assessment, or enforceable timelines leaves self-determination procedurally indeterminate.
+Under the current framework, the British Secretary of State exercises discretionary authority regarding when a border poll may be called.
+While the principle of consent is recognised, no fixed evidentiary threshold, independent assessment mechanism, or constitutional timetable presently exists.

 3. Public consultation is needed — consensus has not been reached.